joshlevinson/Sample-WP2Markdown/Uncategorized/salesforce-use-cases.md

 Export Salesforce contacts to Suite and work from there
 -------------------------------------------------------

  You can export your Salesforce contacts or leads to Emarsys Suite.
-All you need to do is to set up a campaign in Salesforce and add contacts or leads (i.e., â&#128;&#156;Campaign Membersâ&#128;&#157;) to it.
+All you need to do is to set up a campaign in Salesforce and add contacts or leads (i.e., “Campaign Members”) to it.
 This campaign can then be exported.
-A typical workflow could look like this: Content from: https://emarsys.jira.com/wiki/display/DOCU/Suite+Integration+Manual <a name="_Toc336876733"></a>     **Â **
+A typical workflow could look like this: Content from: https://emarsys.jira.com/wiki/display/DOCU/Suite+Integration+Manual <a name="_Toc336876733"></a>     ** **

 Automatic creation and update contacts/leads in Suite
 -----------------------------------------------------